Wednesday, February 29, 2012

 So this is suggestive that the information is a mixture of wisdom that has come down through the centuries from more than one tradition.
 That’s fitting, as the authors say this information is timeless and universal, and remains fundamentally unchanged no matter what culture or historical period it is filtered through.

-The authors also claim that this knowledge was given to the rest of humanity by one man,the ancient Egyptian, HERMES TRISMEGISTUS.
+The authors also claim that this knowledge was given to the rest of humanity by one man, the ancient Egyptian, HERMES TRISMEGISTUS.
 Was he a real person?
 No one really knows, but it’s doubtful.
-At best, most scholars will say he is a “legendary” figure,or perhaps a name which represents a composite of real people who may have existed.
+At best, most scholars will say he is a “legendary” figure, or perhaps a name that represents a composite of real people who may have existed.
 The name Hermes Trismegistus is probably derived by combining the name of the Greek god Hermes with the Egyptian god Thoth.
 Trismegistus itself means "Thrice Knowledgeable."
 For millennia, Hermes Trismegistus has been associated with what is known as “hermetic knowledge” or the tradition of HERMETICISM.

 But now let’s get back to who wrote THE KYBALION.
 We know it was published in 1912.
 The authors are only identified as "The Three Initiates."
 No one knows for absolute sure who the author or authors were, but I would hazard that there is some 95% certainty that it was mostly the work of one man: WILLIAM ATKINSON.
 He may have had help from a couple of other guys, Paul Case and Elias Gurwurz.
 (Thus the Three Initiates).